knowclip/knowclip/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- reported the same bug.
 Thanks for valuing developer time! --->
 <!----------------------------------------------------------------->

-**Did you already check to see if this bug was already reported at https://github.com/knowclip/knowclip/issues?**
+**Have you already checked to see if this bug was already reported at https://github.com/knowclip/knowclip/issues?**
 ---
-- [ ] Yes, I did
+- [ ] Yes, I have

 **Describe the bug**
 ---